-One of the most awesome classic yachts of all time, the three-mast schooner Atlantic was a long time holder of the world record for the crossing of the Atlantic Ocean under sail.
+One of the most awesome classic yachts of all time, the three-mast schooner Atlantic was a long-time holder of the world record for the crossing of the Atlantic Ocean under sail.
 This sleek, black-red vessel set a trans-Atlantic record in 1905, of 12 days 4 hours 1 minute and 19 seconds, which was not beaten until 1997.

 Commissioned by New York Yacht Club member Wilson Marshall, the Atlantic was launched in 1903.
 William Gardner, one of America’s foremost designers of large yachts, designed her.
 From the moment Atlantic went to sea, it was clear that she was an exceptionally fast and beautiful schooner.
 When a yacht in 1903 hits twenty knots during her sea trials, she is a promising yacht, but even then nobody could imagine two years later this yacht would set a record that would stand unmatched for almost a century.
 Nevertheless, while Wilson Marshall wanted Atlantic to be the fastest schooner on the water, at the same time he felt there was no reason to compromise on comfort.

-During her first season Atlantic proved fast, winning both the Brenton Reef and the Cape May Cup hands down, but it was only in 1905 she made the headlines by winning the Kaiser’s Cup, a Transatlantic race from Sandy Hook to the Lizard.
+During her first season, Atlantic proved fast, winning both the Brenton Reef and the Cape May Cup hands down, but it was only in 1905 she made the headlines by winning the Kaiser’s Cup, a Transatlantic race from Sandy Hook to the Lizard.
 Referred to as “The last Great race of Princes” the entries for this race included all the yachts that the rich and powerful from Britain and America could send to sea.
-The legendary Captain Charlie Barr, who had already successfully defended the America’s Cup three times, was hired to skipper Atlantic.
+The legendary Captain Charlie Barr, who had already successfully defended America’s Cup three times, was hired to skipper Atlantic.
 Charlie Barr’s determination to win was as legendary as his skills for driving the largest of yachts to the very limit.
 Therefore, he did, sailing 3006 miles in 12 days, 4 hours, 1 minute and 19 seconds.
 Atlantic’s 24-hour record was 341 miles, an average speed of 14,1 knots.
 Uncountable attempts were made to break this record but it would hold firm until 1998, the longest standing speed record in the history of yachting.

-Atlantic’s story continued for another seventy-seven years with ownership passing through the likes of Cornelius van der Bilt and Gerald Lambert.
-She was used as a mother ship for other racing yachts like Vanity, for America’s Cup defenders and the J-Class Yankee on her voyage to England.
+Atlantic’s story continued for another seventy-seven year with ownership passing through the likes of Cornelius van der Bilt and Gerald Lambert.
+She was used as a mother ship for other racing yachts like Vanity, for America’s Cup defenders, and the J-Class Yankee on her voyage to England.
 Her guest book included the rich and famous of the world.
 She was simply the most famous and beloved racing schooner of all time.
 Although after World War II Atlantic would never sail again, she refused to give up her existence.
-Somehow she was saved from the scrap yard on three different occasions, broke loose from her moorings, sailing back to sea without a man aboard and ended up used as a houseboat, a restaurant and a floating dock at a fuel station, until finally on 30th of January 1982, she was broken up at Newport Harbour, Virginia.
+Somehow she was saved from the scrap yard on three different occasions, broke loose from her moorings, sailed back to sea without a man aboard and ended up used as a houseboat, a restaurant, and a floating dock at a fuel station, until finally on 30th of January 1982, she was broken up at Newport Harbour, Virginia.